 Guide to furlough leave - what it is and how it works

-Some businesses are unable to operate (either partially or fully) during the coronavirus lockdown.
-The Coronavirus Job Retention Scheme (CJRS), which is also referred to as the furlough scheme, provides that HM Revenue & Customs (HMRC) will reimburse 80% of an employee's salary to their employer for hours not worked, so that workers can be paid to stay at home.
+Some businesses are unable to operate (either partially or fully) during the pandemic.
+The Coronavirus Job Retention Scheme (CJRS), which is also referred to as the furlough scheme, provides that HM Revenue & Customs (HMRC) will reimburse 80% of an employee's salary to their employer up to a mazimum of £2,500, for hours not worked, so that workers can be paid to stay at home.

-The furlough scheme has now been extended until 30 April 2021.
-This will be reviewed when the new Budget is announced on 3 March 2021.
+The furlough scheme has now been extended until 30 September 2021.

-The Job Support Scheme, which will follow on from CJRS, has been put on hold for the time being.
+The Job Support Scheme has been put on hold for the time being.

 How does the coronavirus job retention scheme work?